emqxarchive/emqx-docs-en/source/bridge.rst

 RSMB Bridge
 -----------

-Bridge RSMB to EMQ broker, the configuration is similar to mosquitto's.
+Bridge RSMB to *EMQ X* broker, the configuration is similar to mosquitto's.

 broker.cfg::